OasisLMF/GenerateDocs/src/sections/ODS.rst

 current in the catastrophe modelling community.

 .. note::
-    **It's important to know that ODS is NOT an Oasis standard, but an initiative developed by the market for the market.**
+    **It's important to know that ODS is NOT an Oasis standardand and is not owned by a single entity for commercial benefit.
+ODS is an initiative developed by the market for the market.**

 |

 .. _structure:

 ODS structure with Oasis